Who has the last word? Understanding How to Sample Online Discussions: Removing leaves from the count of justified arguments

-Our study of synthetic reply networks and comparison with Kialo data (Section \ref{sec:probabilistic_model}) seems to highlight that comments that have the last word (i.e. the leaf comments in discussion trees) represent a determining factor in establishing the rest of the winners.
-This is consistent with argumentation theory, which assumes that arguments that have the last word win by default (Section \ref{sec:abstract_argumentation}).
-It can be argued that comments that have been answered, and so have been evaluated positively or negatively by others, are more representative of the truth and should have a greater importance than those that have not yet been replied to.
-For this reason we propose a different way to count the number of winning arguments in the graph, still using Equation \ref{winning} to determine the winners.
-The difference from the method used in the previous section is that when calculating the fraction of winners per level, we consider only the nodes that are \textit{not} leaves.
-In other words, we only consider those arguments that have had a chance to be supported or attacked by at least one other argument.
+Our study of synthetic reply networks and comparison with Kialo data (Section \ref{sec:probabilistic_model}) seems to highlight that comments that have the last word (i.e. the leaf comments in discussion trees) represent a determining factor in establishing the rest of the justified arguments.
+This is consistent with argumentation theory, which assumes that arguments that have the last word are justified by default (Section \ref{sec:background}).

-\begin{example} If in a given level of a reply tree there are five losing arguments and ten winning arguments, and among the ten winning arguments five of them are leaves, then the fraction of winners in this level is $\frac{10}{5+10}=\frac{2}{3}$.
-However, if we are to ignore the leaves, then the fraction of winners is $\frac{10-5}{5+10-5}=\frac{5}{10}=\frac{1}{2}$. \end{example}